halide/Halide/README_vulkan.md

 # Compiling Halide w/Vulkan Support

-You'll need to configure Halide and enable the cmake option TARGET_VULKAN.
+You'll need to configure Halide and enable the cmake option TARGET_VULKAN (which is now ON by default).

 For example, on Linux & OSX: